 There’s no two ways about it, this one is savage!
 With nearly 12,000m of elevation, altitudes of 2,500m, warm days, cold nights, and steep, rocky, technical descents, Mexico is not for the faint hearted.
 A bucket list event for the brave.

 Taking place on flat countryside and rainforest trails, Sri Lanka’s greatest challenges are the high temperatures and near-total humidity.
-If you can take the heat but aren’t sure about the hills, then the jungle is for you.
+If you can take the heat but aren’t sure about the hills, then the jungle trails of Sri Lanka are for you.

 With alpine climbs, both technical and runnable terrain, the Slovenian summer, and the world’s best ultra runners for competition, the World Champs is a tough week out for all abilities – if you can qualify!